tulip-lab/open-data/HK-MO2018/README.md

 The dataset `MO-2018` and `HK-2018` contain the `monthly tourist arrival volumes` and `Search Intensity Indices` (SII) data of `Macau` and `HongKong` from January 2011 to August 2018.

+## Public release and attribution

+This dataset is publicly released through the TULIP Lab Open Data Repository for current SIT742 use.
+Dataset files and dataset documentation are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) unless otherwise stated.

+Users should cite the TULIP Lab Open Data Repository and the dataset-specific paper/DOI listed below.
+Dataset-level provenance, source, citation, and DOI notes are retained for attribution and reproducibility; this public-release confirmation does not remove any dataset-specific attribution requirement already documented.

 ---
 ### Citations
 ---